MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 - The user must already be soft deleted.
 See [Soft delete users in Power Platform](#soft-delete-users-in-power-platform) earlier in this article.
 - All records owned by the user must be reassigned to another user.
 User records can be reassigned from the [User settings page](users-settings.md).
 - You must have turned on the **Delete disabled users** > **Enable delete disabled users** feature setting for your environment using the Power Platform admin center.
-More information: [Manage feature settings](settings-features.md).
+Learn more: [Manage feature settings](settings-features.md)

 #### Permanently delete users